 Testified before the Idaho House and Senate committees on natural resources regarding sage-grouse litigation and the ESA listing process.

-Represented solar energy developer and lender on siting of separate projects on tribal lands.
+Represented solar energy developer on siting and negotiating $400 million facility on tribal lands.

 Negotiated renewal of more than 800 miles of natural gas and oil pipeline rights of way across tribal lands.